mitchvoll/lcbo-fetcher/README.md

 # lcbo-fetcher
 Hacky google sheet script for fetching some bourbon

+### Trigger
+Script is attached to a google sheet with a time-based trigger of 30m

 ### Cookies
 Script needs to be loaded with the following cookies.
 This can be found by navigating to an lcbo page and setting your store location: